 Other class actions

-Slater and Gordon have launched three class actions as part of our Get Your Super Back campaign, against Colonial First State, AMP and BT.
-But we won't stop there.
-We plan to launch more class actions against big bank-owned super funds that we allege have rorted the system to boost their own profits instead of looking after members.
+Slater and Gordon has now launched five class actions as part of our Get Your Super Back campaign.
+We have class actions against AMP, BT and ANZ OnePath, and two against Colonial First State.
+We plan to launch more class actions against big bank-owned super funds that we allege have rorted the system to boost their own profits instead of looking after their members.

-If you think you've been ripped off, make sure you check out our national Get Your Super Back campaign for more cases and regular updates.
+If you think you’ve been ripped off, make sure you check out our Get Your Super Back home page for more updates.